dalibo/pitrery/INSTALL.md

 As of version 1.5, pitrery offers two storage technics for the base backup.

-The first, and historical, is `tar`, where it creates one compressed tarball (with gzip) for PGDATA and each tablespace.
+The first, and historical, is `tar`, where it creates one compressed tarball (with `gzip` by default) for `PGDATA` and each tablespace.
 The `tar` method is quite slow and can become difficult to use with bigger database clusters, however the compression saves a lot of space.

 The second is `rsync`.
 It synchronizes PGDATA and each tablespace to a directory inside the backup, and try to optimize data transfer by